-- 1.1 Each year the Council's appointed external auditors carry out an audit of the Council's financial statements and provide an opinion as to whether those statements provide a fair and true view of the financial position of the Council and its income and expenditure for the year; and also whether they have been prepared in accordance with the Local Government (Scotland) Act 1973. - 1.2 In accordance with International Auditing Standards, Audit Scotland are obliged to provide an annual report, which highlights matters that have arisen in the course of the audit.
-The attached Annual Audit Report from Audit Scotland outlines their findings from the audit of the 2019/20 the Renfrewshire Council Group accounts. - 1.3 In addition, the Council's Chief Financial Officer is obliged to provide a letter of representation to Audit Scotland which outlines the assurances the Council provides to the external auditor with regards the annual accounts.
-A draft of this letter is attached as an appendix to the Annual Audit Report. - 1.4 Under the Local Authority Accounts (Scotland) Regulations 2014, the Council must meet to consider the Annual Accounts and aim to approve those accounts for signature no later than 30 September.
-For 2019/20, the Coronavirus (Scotland) Act 2020 provided flexibility to this deadline, extending it to 30 November.

-1.5 Audit Scotland officers will be in attendance at the meeting to respond to any queries that may arise.
+- 1.1 Each year the Council's appointed external auditors carry out an audit of the Council's financial statements and provide an opinion as to whether those statements provide a fair and true view of the financial position of the Council and its income and expenditure for the year; and also whether they have been prepared in accordance with the Local Government (Scotland) Act 1973. - 1.2 In accordance with International Auditing Standards (ISA260), Audit Scotland are obliged to report to those charged with the governance of the organisation matters which have arisen in the course of the audit. - 1.3 The attached ISA260 reports from Audit Scotland outline their findings from the audit of the 2019/20 the Renfrewshire Council accounts. - 1.4 Under the Local Authority Accounts (Scotland) Regulations 2014, the Council must meet to consider the Annual Accounts and aim to approve those accounts for signature no later than 30 September.
+For 2019/20, the Coronavirus (Scotland) Act 2020 provided flexibility to this deadline, extending it to 30 November. - 1.5 Audit Scotland officers will attend the Audit, Risk and Scrutiny Board meeting to speak to their reports.